Freelance Websites

 Freelance Sites for Editors

-If you are that kind of individual who has a knack for rooting out grammatical mistakes where some people might overlook, there are great freelance opportunities out there waiting for you.
-You can simply sign up for a freelance site and stand a high chance of landing editing and proofreading jobs.
+If you are an individual who has a knack for rooting out grammatical mistakes that some people might overlook, great freelance opportunities await you.
+You can sign up for a freelance site and stand a high chance of landing editing and proofreading jobs.
+Being a proofreader, you must use a copywriting app.
 Some of the sites dedicated to matching freelancers with clients having editing and proofreading projects include:

 - Behance